-You no longer meet the Cal Grant eligibility criteria because of changes on your FAFSA made either by your family or by Berkeley.
+You no longer meet the Cal Grant eligibility criteria because of changes on your FAFSA or Dream Application made either by your family or by Berkeley.
 This can include corrections to income and/or assets, family size, or the number of family members attending college.

 The Berkeley Residency Office classified you as a non-California resident based on information in your Statement of Legal Residence (SLR) Form.

 You are a continuing student who is a CSAC-selected student under the Transfer Entitlement track, but you are not eligible because you do not meet the new Transfer Entitlement Program requirements.